GTess2323/odin-recipes/README.md

 # odin-recipes

-This is a collection of worke related to The Odin Project
+This is a collection of work related to The Odin Project